bkonuwa/LocalLibrary/README.md

 # LocalLibrary
 A Express (Node) web app built by following a tutorial on MDN (https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website).
-A website to manage the catalog for a (imaginary) local library.

 In this tutorial, the follow concepts were learned:
  - Use the Express Application Generator tool to create a skeleton website and application.